Interview – K. K. Downing

 K.K.
 Downing – It’s been great, the whole thing has been a pleasure, and came together really quickly.
 We had some pretty good fortune; I was able to get Ripper and Sean (Elg) over to put the drums down just before COVID hit in a big way the first time around.
 Having those definitive vocals and drums enabled me to have the luxury to being able to get on with the rest of the record; the guitars, and to embellish the songs the way I wanted to.

 With the COVID thing, we spent so much time indoors sitting there with a guitar on our laps with all the technology and so many manuals to read, yet we couldn’t get on with it.
-At some point we have to get out there, put the passports in the bag, get on a plane, and do some tours.
+At some point, we have to get out there, put the passports in the bag, get on a plane, and do some tours.
 That is what we are really looking forward to.
 When that time comes we are really going to be pumped and ready for it.

 Cryptic Rock – Yes, that will be extremely exciting.
 You mentioned how there was a gap in your prolific career.
 During that time, were you still actively writing music?

 K.K.
 Downing – Yes.
 There was a gap, but I was busy.
-I was doing producing for bands, recording, guesting on some albums, managing younger bands, and writing for younger bands.
+I was producing for bands, recording, guesting on some albums, managing younger bands, and writing for younger bands.
 Toward the end I did a couple of shows, so I kept myself pretty busy.
 I also wrote my autobiography.
 I always stayed in touch with friends and a lot of media.
 People would ask me to write a little for their book or do things with their recordings, but now being flat out with KK’s Priest and the prospective touring, it’s going to be busy times.

 Obviously the more successful we can be, the busier we are going to be.
 It’s all good news, I am very happy with the record.
 We can play every song live and I think they will all be great live songs.
 The promoter is picking up the phone and putting a tour together.
 We can be a special guest or we can do our own tours with some other bands.

 Cryptic Rock – That will be something to look forward to.
-In the meantime fans can dig into this record.
+In the meantime, fans can dig into this record.
 What was the inspiration at this time to put KK’s Priest together?

 K.K.
 Downing – I think it was probably more of an expectation.
 I did some songs with Ross The Boss at Bloodstock Festival in the UK, and that was great.
 Now people were starting to hear me and see me play live with the leather and studs again… I guess the expectations were something I didn’t really want to fend off.
-I checked with the Judas Priest camp to ask, “Are you sure the door is closed” and they said “It’s permanently closed.”
+I checked with the Judas Priest camp to ask, “Are you sure the door is closed” and they said, “It’s permanently closed.”
 I always expected to step back into that role, but they kept saying no and kept going through their lawyer with legal channels to do things.
 Sadly they tried to stop me from doing KK’s Priest by sending legal letters, but we just ignored that and got on with it.

 Here we are now.
 Now I’ve got a great band, I’m in love with the album, and I really hope the fans like everything about it.
 I know it’s been a bit contested, but we’re here now and here to stay.
 We will just keep forging ahead.